MDMarikar/WSHP/_my_collection/HeadShapeConcerns.md

 ---

 # Concerns about head shapes in infant
 Concerns around abnormal head are not uncommon.
-The majority will have normal variants (such as positional plagiocephaly and benign metopic ridge) but it is important to assess for craniosynostosis by looking at the babies head from above and refer directly from primary care to a specialist centre early if concerned
+The majority will have normal variants (such as positional plagiocephaly and benign metopic ridge) but it is important to assess for craniosynostosis by looking at the babies head from above and refer early if concerned

 # Differentiating Craniosynostosis from Normal Variants